 So, what's the problem

-Since the accidental introduction of this Palaearctic species into Canada, leek moths have been having an increasing impact on Allium production in the eastern provinces.
+Since the accidental introduction of this Palaearctic species into Canada, leek moths have been having an increasing impact on Allium production in the provinces of Ontario and Quebec.
 For several years, leek moth populations were initially restricted to the region surrounding Ottawa, the nation’s capital.
 However, this distribution has since expanded West toward the great lakes region, East toward the maritime region, and South into the United States.
 With no signs of suppression by indigenous natural enemies, the leek moth poses a significant and immediate threat to Allium producers in eastern North America.